-Apart from archeology and pilgrimage sites, Bilaspur also nestles wildlife.
+Apart from archaeology and pilgrimage sites, Bilaspur also nestles wildlife.
 Some of the impenetrable forests along with hills and rivers are found in this area of the country.
-Achanakmar Wildlife Sanctuary is one of the famous sanctuary of Chhattisgarh.
+Achanakmar Wildlife Sanctuary is one of the famous sanctuaries of Chhattisgarh.

-Sprawling over an area of 557.55 km², variety of wildlife resides here.
-It is situated at a distance of 55km north west of Bilaspur.
+Sprawling over an area of 557.55 sq km, variety of wildlife resides here.
+It is situated at a distance of 55 km north-west of Bilaspur.
 Tourists are prohibited to enter in the monsoon season.
 It is linked to Kanha-Achanakmar Corridor, which is a part of the tiger reserve of Kanha, Madhya Pradesh.
 Sal, saja, bija and bamboo are found in high frequency throughout the forest.

 Ghongapani Jalashya is a dam situated on the way to the sanctuary.
 Tourists do not have an option to stay there.
 The day view of the dam is bewitching.
-Government guest houses are available beyond the Wildlife Sanctuary at Achanakmar, Keonchi and Lamni.
-They are well maintained and the forest guest house at Lamni was constructed during British period.
+Government guest houses are available beyond the wildlife sanctuary at Achanakmar, Keonchi and Lamni.
+They are well maintained and the forest guest house at Lamni was constructed during the British period.

 Belgahna is the nearest railway station while Bilaspur station is also accessible.
-Apart from rental cars and bus, tourists can reach this sanctuary by any other vehicle.
-It is indeed a good place for eco tourism.
+Apart from rental cars and buses, tourists can reach this sanctuary by any other vehicle.
+It is indeed a good place for ecotourism.